AutoLISP with VS Code

 - Rebuild the VLX using the corresponding option, without having to go through all the wizard steps again.

 Note: do not confuse .PRV and .PRJ files.
-The .PRJ file is the VLIDE project definition file: it contains the location and names of all source files that make up the project, as well as certain parameters and rules for generating the final FAS files.
-The two formats are not compatible: .PRV is designed for the VS Code extension, while .PRJ is for VLIDE.
+The .PRJ file is the project definition file, used both by VLIDE and by the VS Code extension: it contains the location and names of all source files that make up the project, as well as certain parameters and rules for generating the final FAS files.
+The .PRV file, on the other hand, describes the build configuration of a VLX application; it is generated by the Make Application wizard, whether you launch it from VLIDE (File → Make Application) or from VS Code via MAKELISPAPP.

 Working with multiple source files

-If your application is made up of multiple files, a good practice is to create a bootstrap file that loads all your files.
-And conveniently, the .PRV file already contains the list of all your application's source files in the :load-file-list section:
+Unlike VLIDE, the VS Code extension unfortunately does not provide a mechanism to load all files of a project in a single operation.
+If your application is made up of multiple files, a good practice is therefore to create a bootstrap file that loads all your files.

-So we can write a loader that reads the .prv directly to extract the files to load:
+Files are listed in the :own-list section, without their .lsp extension.
+So we can write a loader that reads the .prj to extract the files to load:

-;; loader.lsp — loads files listed in the .prv
+;; loader.lsp — loads files listed in the .prj

-(defun load-from-prv ( prvFile / base file line position start
+(defun load-from-prj ( prjFile / base file line content start endPosition

 (while (setq line (read-line file))